gardener/machine-controller-manager/README.md

 - transport the immutability design principle to machine/nodes
 - implement e.g. rolling upgrades of machines/nodes

-MCM supports following providers.
-These provider code is maintained externally (out-of-tree), and the links for the same are linked below:
+MCM supports the following providers.
+This provider code is maintained externally (out-of-tree), and the links for the same are linked below:
 * [Alicloud](https://github.com/gardener/machine-controller-manager-provider-alicloud)
 * [AWS](https://github.com/gardener/machine-controller-manager-provider-aws)
 * [Azure](https://github.com/gardener/machine-controller-manager-provider-azure)